Academic Year 2024-25

 Academic Assistance

 Students who are experiencing an acute mental health crisis, or students who have experienced mental health issues that have impaired their physical, emotional, or academic functioning, have several options for support within the university.
-These options include: missing class, dropping a portion of their credits, obtaining an incomplete, withdrawing from the university, obtaining a voluntary medical leave of absence, and/or working with MSU’s Office of Disability Services to discuss the possibility of reasonable accommodations.
+These options include: missing class, dropping a portion of their credits, obtaining an incomplete, withdrawing from the university, obtaining a leave of absence, and/or working with MSU’s Office of Disability Services to discuss the possibility of reasonable accommodations.
 Anyone interested in learning more about these processes can call the Office of the Dean of Students for assistance.

 Documentation of Mental Health Crisis or Mental Health Issues:

-As students seek assistance with their academic issues through the University, they are often encouraged to provide documentation from those with whom they have a previous or on-going treatment relationship (clinicians at University Health Partners or in the community), or from university staff who have historical knowledge of the student’s issues (e.g. Office of the Dean of Students).
+As students seek assistance with their academic issues through the University, they are often encouraged to provide documentation from those with whom they have a previous or on-going treatment relationship (clinicians within Student Wellness or in the community), or from university staff who have historical knowledge of the student’s issues (e.g. Office of the Dean of Students).
 Please note that clinicians or university staff cannot provide documentation for past events or symptoms of which they have no knowledge or history.
 If a student seeks documentation by someone without this knowledge/history, a clinician or staff member can only provide documentation based upon the student’s current status and report, which may not be sufficient to document a crisis or on-going mental health impairment.

 Leave of Absence: